taoteh1221/Open_Crypto_Tracker/README.txt

 Nearly Unlimited Assets Supported (whatever assets exist on supported exchanges).

-Ethereum ICO subtoken support (pre-exchange listing) has been built in (values are static ICO values in ETH).
+Token Presales support (pre-exchange value in USD) has been built in (as static USD values...see example below).

 USAGE (ADDING / UPDATING COINS):